-Identification, purpose, and theory of operation of helicopter flight controls, semirigid rotor systems and system components; and procedures and techniques with practical experience used in rigging, adjusting, removing, repairing, replacing, servicing and balancing flight control system components.
-(May be repeated for credit on various aircraft-AF A&P program applicable course.)
+Identification, purpose, and theory of operation of helicopter flight controls, semirigid rotor systems, and system components; and procedures and techniques with practical experience used in rigging, adjusting, removing, repairing, replacing, servicing and balancing flight control system components.
+(May be repeated for credit on various aircraft - Air Force Airframe & Powerplant Program applicable course.)